kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 ###3.
 PickUp Prefabs - Create 4:
 You are required to have a minimum of 4 different types of PickUp objects for the player to interact with.
 For each of your 4 required PickUp type objects:
 1. Create a 2D sprite gameObject
+2. Modify the PickUp.cs script file as needed:
+  - Change the `PickupType` enums to match your game's theme and objects.
+2. Add the following **Components** to your PickUp GameObject:
+ - Collider2D:  with: isTrigger checked
+ - Tag:  Hazard or Collectible
+ - PickUp.cs script
+    - Set: PickupType from the dropdown
+    - Set: value to assign point value